jbaldwinroberts/dtp-be-ts/README.md

 You can use [TMDb REST API](https://www.themoviedb.org/documentation/api) as a data source.
 The API key `c857fa67fba523ad3ce66df18e7ab279` has already been created for use in the task.

-For each film or TV program, return:
+1. Add support for searching for movies only
+   - Response should include:
      - ID
      - Title
      - Overview
-- Type (movie or TV)

-1. Add support for searching both TV and movies
-   - Searching for "The Simpsons" will return both the TV show and the movie
-   - Likewise for "SpongeBob"
-1. Add support for searching for movies only
+2. Add support for searching for TV shows only
-   - if I search for "The Simpsons", I should get back The Simpsons movie, but _not_ the TV show
+   - Response should include:
+     - ID
+     - Title
+     - Overview
-1. Add support for searching for TV shows only
+3. Add support for searching both TV and movies
-   - Searching for "The Simpsons" should return only the TV show, _not_ the movie
+   - Respond with same as above but with an additional "type" field
-1. Implement a cache
+4. Implement a cache
-1. Add a "runtime" field to the results
+5. Add a "runtime" field to the response

 ### Request examples

-- `/?query=Scott%20Pilgrim`
+- `/?query=The%20Simpsons`
+  - Should return matching TV shows and movies
-- `/?type=movies&query=Hitchhiker's%20Guide`
+- `/?type=movies&query=SpongeBob`
+  - Should return only movies
 - `/?type=tvshows&query=The%20Office`
+  - Should return only TV shows

 ## Running the server